 Ovarian cysts are fluid-filled sacs inside the ovary.
 When the follicles (sacs) in the ovaries do not rupture, they form small cysts called simple cysts.
-Dermoid cysts & chocholate cysts are other types of cysts.
+Dermoid cysts & chocolate cysts are other types of cysts.
 Large or pathological cysts can occur in about 5% of women during their reproductive years.
-Ovarian cysts are common, frequently asymptomatic and often resolve spontaneously.
+Ovarian cysts are common, frequently asymptomatic, and often resolve spontaneously.

 Signs & Symptoms

 - Mild menstrual irregularity & vague pelvic pain.

 - Pain if torsion, rupture or haemorrhage occurs.